alncat/opusDSD/README.md

 https://github.com/alncat/opusDSD/assets/3967300/b1b4d3c0-dfed-494f-8b7c-1990b1107147

 The major new functionality of OPUS-DSD2 is reconstructing multi-body dynamics from cryo-EM data during structural disentanglement!
+OPUS-DSD2 can disentangle not only 3D structural information, but also reconstruct physically meaningful dynamics for the macromolecules.

 This program is built upon a set of great works:
 - [cryoDRGN](https://github.com/zhonge/cryodrgn)